-32. UPS established the Retirement Plan on September 1, 1961.
-The Retirement Plan covers the eligible employees of UPS and certain of its subsidiaries, termed "Employer Companies."
-See Plan Document at § 1.01(aa) and at Appendix H. The Retirement Plan is an "employee pension benefit plan" within the meaning of ERISA § 3(2)(A), 29 U.S.C. § 1002(2)(A), and a "defined benefit plan" within the meaning of ERISA § 3(35), 29 U.S.C. § 1002(35).

-33. Participants earn retirement benefits as a percentage of their compensation, how many years they worked for UPS, and a point system depending on when their respective Employer Company began participating in the Retirement Plan ("Final Average Pay Formula").
+- 41. The Retirement Plan covers the eligible employees of UPS and certain of its subsidiaries, termed "Employer Companies."
+See Retirement Plan Document at § 1.01(aa) and at Appendix H. The Retirement Plan is an "employee pension benefit plan" within the meaning of ERISA § 3(2)(A), 29 U.S.C. § 1002(2)(A), and a "defined benefit plan" within the meaning of ERISA § 3(35), 29 U.S.C. § 1002(35). - 42.
+Participants earn retirement benefits as a percentage of their compensation, how many years they worked for UPS, and a point system depending on when their respective Employer Company began participating in the Retirement Plan ("Final Average Pay Formula").
 Retirement Plan Document at § 5.2.
 Under the Final Average Pay Formula, participants earn benefits as an SLA.
-Id.

-34. The Retirement Plan's QJSA, and the default form of benefit for married participants, is a 50% JSA.
-For unmarried participants, the default form of benefit is a SLA for participants who began working for UPS after January 1, 1992, and a 10 year life and certain annuity ("10YCLA") if the participant started working for UPS before January 1, 1992.
+Id. - 43.
+The Retirement Plan's QJSA, and the default form of benefit for married participants, is a 50% JSA.
+For unmarried participants, the default form of benefit is an SLA for participants who began working for UPS after January 1, 1992, and a 10-year life and certain annuity ("10YCLA") if the participant started working for UPS before January 1, 1992.
 The Retirement Plan also offers a 75% JSA and a 100% JSA as QOSAs.
 Retirement Plan Document at § 5.04(d).